What can I do if my home burns down?

 Many homeowners to overvalue their property when buying building insurance yet undervalue their belongings when purchasing contents insurance.

-Being under-insured for whatever reason could cause major headaches if your home burns down or is gets flooded.
+Being under-insured for whatever reason could cause major headaches if your fire burns your home to the ground or is gets flooded.
 It could result in you having to pay to cover any shortfall, an amount that could run into the thousands of pounds.

 Your contents could be worth £60,000, yet you only have £30,000 (50%) covered by insurance.
 If fire damages half of your home’s content, the insurer may only pay out half of the insured amount.
 In this case, it would amount to £15,000 or only 50% of the actual value of items damaged.